Metaphoriker/randomizer-cs2/README.md

 Because sweating it out in CS2 can get old!
 This tool is made for the real gamers who want to **level up the fun** and add some unpredictable action to their gameplay.
 Whether you're looking for a challenge or just some laughs, **randomizer-cs2** delivers! 🔥

+Feel free to leave a ⭐ if you enjoy the app! 🌟